Reviewed for operational accuracy by Miki Furman, Founder and CEO, on .

 IVR and Telephony

 The phone system needs to route FNOL calls intelligently.
 Interactive voice response (IVR) menus direct callers based on loss type (auto, property, liability), existing claim status, and language preference.
-Call recording is mandatory for compliance and quality assurance purposes.
-The telephony platform should also support real-time monitoring so supervisors can listen to live calls and provide coaching during the nesting period.
+Many carriers require recording for quality, training, and dispute resolution; the implementation must follow the carrier's policy and applicable consent laws.
+The platform should also support real-time monitoring for supervised coaching during nesting.

 CRM Integration

-When a policyholder calls, the agent needs to pull up their record instantly.
-CRM integration enables automatic caller identification through screen pops, policy lookup by phone number or name, and access to the policyholder's contact history.
-This integration reduces average handle time by 60 to 90 seconds per call and improves accuracy by eliminating manual data entry for information the system already has.
+When a policyholder calls, the agent needs to pull up the correct record quickly.
+CRM integration can enable caller identification through screen pops, policy lookup by phone number or name, and access to the policyholder's contact history.
+The operational benefit should be measured against the carrier's pre-integration handle time and error rate rather than assumed from a generic benchmark.

 Data Security Infrastructure